All Saints' and St James' Church, Nunnington

 All Saints' and St James' Church is the parish church of Nunnington, a village in North Yorkshire, in England.

 It is possible that the church's nave may have been built in the 12th century, but Historic England states that it was built in the late 13th century, at the same time as the chancel.
 The tower was rebuilt in 1672, and the vestry was rebuilt and an organ chamber added in about 1824.
 From 1883 to 1884, the church was restored by Ewan Christian, who replaced the roof and rebuilt the porch and tower arch.
 It was grade I listed in 1955.
-In 2025, the church was awarded a grant to replaced some frosted glass windows with clear glazing.
+In 2025, the church was awarded a grant to replace some frosted glass windows with clear glazing.